 I’ve shared my journey to the Boston Marathon, my quest to run a marathon in a qualifying time to earn my spot.
 How hard it was to miss the qualifying mark, not one, but two times, before achieving the goal.
 How I was able to learn from each failure and apply it to my next training season and race.
 How my fear of failing nearly got in the way of success.

 I think that’s the part of my story that’s most important.
 We’re taught from a young age that failure is a bad thing.
 It starts with the shame of bringing home a failing grade on the report card.
-It follows us to adulthood where the word itself takes on a new meaning, becoming more of an adjective than an action (for my non-grammar nerd readers, that means the conversation goes from, “I’m scared to fail,” to, “I’m scared of being a failure.”)
+It follows us to adulthood where the word itself takes on a new, more intense meaning, the conversation going from, “I’m scared to fail,” to, “I’m scared of being a failure.”

 From muscle failure in the gym to personal failures in everyday life, we grow so much more when we fail first.

 What have you achieved in life that you can attribute to failure?
-Comment or tweet me @runlikeagirl311 on Twitter.
+Comment or find me on Instagram or Twitter.